Appropriately/markdown-reader/README.md

 ## Usage

-Because I'm very lazy, you can run the application by simply running the `run.sh` script at the project root.
+Because I'm very lazy, you can run the application by simply running the `update_and_run.sh` script at the project root.

 ```bash
 bash run.sh